Chapinero: Transportation

 Major east-west roads include Calles 39, 45, 53, 57, 63, 85, 92, 94, 100, and Avenida Chile (Calle 72).
 North-south routes include Carreras 7, 9, 11, 13, 15 and Avenida Caracas.

 The locality is served by TransMilenio lines on Avenida Caracas (Carrera 14) and to the west along the Carrera 30.
 All of the major roads have extensive private bus services.

 Neighborhoods

-El Nogal, El Chicó, Antiguo Country, Rosales, Villa del Cerro, Chapinero Central, Chapinero Alto, La Cabrera, El Lago, El Virrey, Quinta Camacho, Pardo Rubio, Marly, La Salle, Bosque Calderón and La Porciúncula.

 Before 1955, the term Chapinero included some neighborhoods that are now part of the Teusaquillo locality and did not include the El Lago, Chicó, and Cataluña neighborhoods that are currently part of the locality.

+Chapinero is divided into 5 units of zonal planning (Unidades de planeamiento zonal), which are then further divided into a total of 50 neighborhoods ("barrios") and an area on the east named El Verjón Bajo.
+The 50 neighborhoods are as follows: